fwmiller/cppip/README.md

 ## Data Structures

-The most basic data structure is the buffer which is simply a pointer to a byte:
+The most basic data structure is the buffer that is simply a pointer to a byte:

 `typedef uint8_t *buf_t`